adebruine/rag-pipeline/rag-query/Documentation/QUICKSTART.md

 # Quick Start Guide - Docker Deployment on EC2

-This is the **fastest way** to get your RAG pipeline running on AWS EC2.
+This is the **fastest way** to get your RAG Query API running on AWS EC2.

 ## 🚀 5-Minute Deployment